 Family, Friend and Neighbor Child Fatality & Serious Injury

-Family, friend and neighbor (FFN) providers are those who receive child care subsidy payments through the Working Connections Child Care program and are:
+Family, friend, and neighbor (FFN) providers are people who receive child care subsidy payments through the Working Connections Child Care program.
+They include:

-• Individuals, who are not related to the child, who provide child care in a child’s home.
+• People who are not related to the child but care for the child in the child’s home.

 Type of OccurrenceNumber of Occurrences